jamedeus/micropython-smarthome/mock_test_environment/readme.md

 - [x] gc
 - [x] network
 - [x] webrepl

-The following are only required for the `_boot` modules, which currently has no tests:
+- [x] logging

+The following are not currently mocked, but may be added in the future if tests for `_boot.py` are added:
 - [ ] ubinascii
 - [ ] uos
 - [ ] flashbdev